zielperson/AI-whispers/Prompt Improvement - COSTAR/readme.md

 # COSTAR Prompt Improvement

 * The COSTAR framework helps refine AI prompts for better clarity and effectiveness.
-* The updated version provides detailed steps for refining each component.
 * It aims to ensure prompts are clear, targeted, and appropriately styled.

 ## Details